Black Interview with Ryan Lum

 The album ‘Ardor,’ in particular, radiates an intense and ethereal aura, such as you really only know from the COCTEAU TWINS.
 Comparisons between Elizabeth Fraser and Suzanne Perry can also be made, even if the band is certainly not happy about it, as you can see from the following interview…

-With their new and third full-length album, Ever, LOVE SPIRALS DOWNWARDS seamlessly link to what they started with the ‘Sideways Forest’ maxi-single: they place more importance on acoustic arrangements and, in this way, give the final result more originality.
-Although soft guitars and Suzanne’s vocals continue to dominate, the record seems softer, more natural, and above all more honest in contrast to its predecessors.
+With their new and third full-length album, ‘Ever,’ LOVE SPIRALS DOWNWARDS seamlessly link to what they started with the ‘Sideways Forest’ maxi-single: here is more emphasis on acoustic arrangements, giving the final result a more primal feel.
+While soft guitars and Suzanne’s vocals still dominate, the record feels softer, more natural, and above all, more honest compared to its predecessors.

-The following interview is short, but concise and meaningful.
-I tried in vain to somehow connect it to my first interview and get answers to questions.
-But Ryan Lum is once again rather brittle and taciturn, and so this band will continue to remain a mystery to me, even though I find their music so brilliant…
+The following interview is brief, yet concise and meaningful.
+I tried to somehow pick up where my first interview left off and get answers to my questions.
+But once again, Ryan Lum remains somewhat brittle and taciturn; thus, this band will remain a mystery to me, no matter how brilliant I find their music…

-BLACK: After our first interview about a year ago, I was quite disappointed with most of your answers.
-You essentially said that the great majority of your musical material actually has no meaning.
-Sorry, but I just can’t believe it!!!
-Music has to be a means for you to express or represent yourself… or doesn’t it?
+BLACK: After our first interview about a year ago, I was quite disappointed with most of your answers because you said that the majority of your musical material actually has no meaning.
+Sorry, but I simply cannot believe that…!!!
+The music must at least represent a means for you to express or present yourselves… or does it not?

-RYAN: No, there’s actually no meaning behind it.
-It’s very difficult to create meaning without lyrics, which is related to the fact that Suzanne sometimes doesn’t sing in an actual language.
-Of course, the music itself already has a meaning for me, but that meaning naturally has a different effect on other people.
-It means whatever you want it to, if you absolutely need a message.
-But what is the purpose of a message anyway?
+RYAN: No, there really is no meaning behind it.
+It is very difficult to build a meaning without lyrics, which is related to the fact that Suzanne sometimes sings in no real language at all.
+The music itself naturally has a message for me, but this message obviously affects other people differently.
+It means whatever you want it to mean, if you absolutely need a message.
+But what is the point of a message anyway?

-BLACK: You also said that the name LOVE SPIRALS DOWNWARDS was just a plaything [or: a joke].
-Doesn’t it stand for LSD?
+BLACK: You also mentioned that the name LOVE SPIRALS DOWNWARDS was merely a play on words.
+Does it perhaps stand for LSD?

-RYAN: No, you’re completely wrong here too.
-You’re trying to interpret your own opinion… but that’s not really on our minds.
+RYAN: No, you are completely wrong there too.
+It’s best if you try to interpret your own opinion into it… though that isn’t really our intention.
 And it certainly doesn’t stand for LSD.

-BLACK: You are one of the bands on PROJEKT that have had the most success so far, and you are known everywhere for your heavenly sound.
-Some journalists even claim that you are the new COCTEAU TWINS and Suzanne Perry is Elizabeth Fraser’s sister.
-Do you see any musical similarities?
+BLACK: You are among the most successful bands on the PROJEKT label, and you are known everywhere for your heavenly sound.
+Some journalists even claim you are the new COCTEAU TWINS and that Suzanne Perry is Elizabeth Fraser’s sister.
+Do you see musical similarities yourself?

-RYAN: What?
-Did journalists really say that about us?
-I’d like to describe that as quite stupid… but critics and journalists are usually quite stupid, and yet people read what they write.
-Sure, I like the COCTEAU TWINS, but I like a dozen other bands just as much.
-If people really think we’re copying that band, they don’t understand what we’re actually doing.
+RYAN: What, journalists really claimed that about us?!
+I’d call that quite a bit of stupidity… but critics and journalists are usually quite dim, and yet people read what they write.
+Sure, I like the Cocteau Twins, but I like a dozen other bands just as much.
+If people really think we are copying that band, then they haven’t understood what we are actually doing.

-BLACK: Your new album, ‘Ever,’ sounds a bit more elementary and natural than ‘Ardor.’
-The last album sounded more personal for my taste and had a slight penchant for melancholy.
+BLACK: Your new album Ever sounds a bit more elemental and natural than Ardor.
+To my taste, the last album sounded more personal and had a slight tendency toward melancholy.
 Would you describe Ever as the beginning of a new musical period for LOVE SPIRALS DOWNWARDS?

 RYAN: Every new release is a new challenge and a new beginning.
-Maybe you can notice this most clearly with Ever, but I actually always look for new sounds and other ways to make music.
-Doing the same thing over and over again would simply be too monotonous and tiring for me.
-I prefer to look for ways to make music that evoke feelings in me like I was an innocent child again.
+Perhaps it’s more obvious on Ever, but I am actually always finding new sounds and different ways to make music.
+Doing the same thing over and over again would be too monotonous and boring for me.
+Most of all, I look for ways to make music that evoke feelings in me as if I were a small, innocent child again.

-BLACK: Let’s come back to the topic of “Meaning and Statement of Texts.”
-We had already talked about the fact that you never hide messages in your song titles; and yet, I noticed a few pieces on ‘Ever’—such as “El Pedregal,” “Ananda,” or “Ipomoea,” and, of course, “Sideways Forest”—to which you seem to have been inspired by South America.
-Can you confirm that for me?
+BLACK: Let’s go back to the topic of “meaning and message of lyrics.”
+We already spoke about how you never hide messages in your lyrics; and yet, I noticed a few tracks on Ever—such as “El Pedregal,” “Ananda,” or “Ipomoea,” and of course “Sideways Forest”—which seem to have been inspired by South America.
+Can you confirm that?

-RYAN: I would rather describe these as loose topics that have a personal meaning for me.
-Once again—although I have already said it several times—neither in our titles nor in our lyrics is there anything hidden that is meant to be discovered or that someone should understand.
-People should just like our music.
-Of course, you can say that some kind of Latin American or Spanish themes have been incorporated on ‘Ever,’ but that is by no means “obvious” to me!
+RYAN: I would describe those more as loose themes that wandered in and yet have a specific meaning to me personally.
+Once again—even though I’ve said it several times—there is nothing hidden in our music or our lyrics that needs to be discovered or that anyone needs to understand.
+People should simply enjoy our music.
+You can certainly claim that Everprocesses a sort of Latin American or Spanish theme, but that is by no means obvious to me!

 BLACK: You have already given individual live concerts in the past, e.g., during last year’s PROJEKT festival in Chicago.
 I would be interested in what your live concept looks like, if there is one!